NahorS/hello-world/README.md

 # hello-world
-Just having a feel GitHub.
+Just having a feel for GitHub.
 Languages -C,C++, more to come